soundvibe/m3/docs/content/quickstart/_index.md

 You can write metrics using one of two endpoints:

 -   _[{{% apiendpoint %}}prom/remote/write](/m3coordinator/api/remote/)_ - Write a Prometheus remote write query to M3DB with a binary snappy compressed Prometheus WriteRequest protobuf message.
 -   _{{% apiendpoint %}}json/write_ - Write a JSON payload of metrics data.
-This endpoint is quick for testing purposes, but is not as performant for production usage.
+This endpoint is quick for testing purposes but is not as performant for production usage.

 For this quickstart, use the _{{% apiendpoint %}}json/write_ endpoint to write a tagged metric to M3DB with the following data in the request body, all fields are required: